CORONAVIRUS (COVID-19) INFORMATION FOR VHA CLIENTS AND FAMILIES

 By using technology, such as the telephone or video conferencing, a health care provider and a client and/or a family caregiver can virtually connect with one another to improve access to care, continue progressing health care goals and can help clients and their care providers to stay connected.

-VHA is currently providing some rehabilitation services via virtual care when it is clinically appropriate including some physiotherapy, occupational therapy, speech language services, dietetics and social work services.
-If you would like to learn more about virtual care opportunities for your rehab services, please contact your VHA rehab service provider or 1-888-314-6622.
+VHA is currently providing some nursing, rehabilitation and hoarding support services via virtual care when it is clinically appropriate.
+Our virtual rehab services include some physiotherapy, occupational therapy, speech language services, dietetics and social work services.
+If you would like to learn more about virtual care opportunities, please contact your VHA service provider or 1-888-314-6622, or click here to learn more about VHA Virtual Care.

 VHA has received many generous donations of Personal Protective Equipment (PPE) and Cloth Masks during COVID-19.
 Our thanks to Canadian Tire, Capable Plastic Injection and Mould Ltd., The Fountain of Love and Life, The Lo Family, MDA Corporation, Michael Garron Hospital Foundation, The Sewing Army, We the BOMB Girls and many VHA volunteers.